harshnehal1996/ML_OPS/reports/README.md

 > Example:
 > *We used a simple argparser, that worked in the following way: python my_script.py --lr 1e-3 --batch_size 25*
 >
+> Answer:

-> Answer: We used config file to run our experiments.
+We used config file to run our experiments.
 The config files for different experiments have been created in the config folder and they were incorporated into the code using hydra.
 Different experiments are run by changing the experiment name in the config.yaml file and just running the train_model.py script.
 We plan to improve the code by passing the experiment config file for different experiments through the run command.

---- question 12 fill here ---

 ### Question 13